 There is a standard sherut fare.
-Currently (July 2016), the fare is 6 shekels.
-The sherut fare is sometimes, but not always, a little cheaper than the bus fare.
+Currently, the fare is 6 shekels.
+Bus fare within the city is 5.90NIS

 Just “Google” sherut from your location to Ben Gurion Airport for more information and a list of taxi companies offering this service.
 They all speak English.

 Private Taxi Services to Ben Gurion Airport (Natbag)

 There are many smaller, private individual, taxi and shuttle services who are honest and offer reliable service, to and from Ben Gurion Ariport (Acronym NATBAG) and other destinations.
 Do not confuse these with a “special taxi” (explained below), operated by the large taxi companies having fleets across the country.

 Taxi Fares in Israel

 The metered rate starts at 11.50 ILS (this being the minimum rate as of March 2017).
 The meter works on distance and on time.
 If you have agreed upon a rate you can be sure that the taxi driver will drive fast, try to beat the traffic-lights and overtake wherever possible so that he can pick up another fare as soon as possible.
 Buckle up and pray you’ll make it to your destination!
 If you have chosen the metered rate, the taxi driver will take his time, drive carefully, slow down wherever necessary and sit patiently behind the garbage truck so that that meter can continue to roll.